BitBagCommerce/SyliusIngPayPaywallPlugin/README.md

-# ING Payments Plugin for Sylius
+# ING Pay Plugin for Sylius
 ----

 We want to impact many unique eCommerce projects and build our brand recognition worldwide, so we are heavily involved in creating open-source solutions, especially for Sylius.
 We have already created over **35 extensions, which have been downloaded almost 2 million times.**